 Instability in tax law is costly to the economy not only because of complexity but also because it disrupts the plans and expectations of consumers and businesses.
-Not every state codifies its sales tax holiday in law; some instead pass a new bill establishing it each year.
-Florida alternated between having a holiday, not having one, and now having one again.
+Not every state codifies its sales tax holiday in law; some instead pass a bill establishing it each year.
+Florida alternated from having a holiday, not having one, and now having one again.
 New York did the same.
 Even states that have codified them can suspend them.
-Washington DC’s last-minute cancellation of its 2009 sales tax holiday created more costs and left everyone involved uncertain.
+Washington, D.C.’s last-minute cancelation of its 2009 sales tax holiday created more costs and left everyone involved uncertain.
 The sudden change meant businesses had to change their pricing systems and registers yet again.

 Lawmakers should avoid creating temporary tax laws like sales tax holidays.
 From the perspective of a business trying to operate at maximum efficiency, the extra administrative and labor costs associated with a sales tax holiday are an unjustifiable burden, considering the unlikelihood that sales tax holidays increase overall sales.
 Instead of creating a subset of tax laws that apply only temporarily and then creating ambiguity about whether those very laws will even be implemented on a year-to-year basis, lawmakers should focus on enacting real and permanent tax relief.